 - Move-in Day — Mark your calendar early, too, for move-in day in the fall.
 This will be a big day for both you and your student!

-- Tuition Deadline – Check the deadline for paying tuition.
+- Tuition Deadline — Check the deadline for paying tuition.
 Bills are usually sent in early summer.
 Be sure to arrange payment well ahead of the deadline.
+Mark your calendar now for tuition deadline for spring semester as well.

 Once your student arrives on campus, he will have other deadlines to meet as part of his college experience.
 Responsibility for meeting these deadlines will be his.
 During this time of transition between high school and college, you may be able to help your student meet some of these important deadlines.